 Scholars like Ghabban et al. (2019), Heng, Hamid and Khan (2020), Latif (2015), Okendo (2018), Ryan and Daly (2019), Shahbazi-Moghadam et al. (2015), Sondari et al. (2017) and Starovoytova (2017b) tried to relate research policy to research productivity.
 For instance, Okendo (2018) identified the absence of an institutional policy on research productivity and sound policy guidelines to support research activities as major institutional constraints on research productivity in a Tanzanian university.
-Ryan and Daly (2019) identified lack of sound policies to facilitate and reward intensive research among other barriers to innovation and knowledge generation in the United Arab Emirates, while Starovoytova (2017b) found that the lack of institutional policy on research and publication was one of the institutional barriers to effective research performance among the School of Engineering academics from Moi University in Kenya.
+Ryan and Daly (2019) identified lack of sound policies to facilitate and reward intensive research among other barriers to innovation and knowledge generation in the United Arab Emirates, while Starovoytova (2017b) found that the lack of institutional policy on research among the School of Engineering academics from Moi University in Kenya.